Jonathan1997440/angular-full-sample/README.md

 ![Demo app translation](https://github.com/yduartep/angular-full-sample/blob/master/documentation/translate-demo.gif)

 ### iv.
 How to define new language
-1. Add new json file in the folder 'assets/i18n' and copy the content from other json file already defined.
+1. Add new json file in the folder 'assets/i18n' and copy the content from other jso n file already defined.
 Example: `assets/i18n/fr.json`
 2. Translate all the properties of the new file 'fr.json'.
 3. Add new entry in the json file 'assets/data/languages.json':
    ```